 - At 125 watts, JBL handles more power from your amplifier than Klipsch whose maximum input power wattage is 50.

 - The woofer size for A130 is 5.25 inches compared to 4 inches Klipsch woofer size.
 The larger the woofer size, the more efficient it becomes.

-- At 55Hz, JBL produces deeper bass than that produced by Klipsch that has a low-frequency response of 68Hz, more by 13Hz.
+- At 55Hz, JBL produces deeper bass than that produced by Klipsch which has a low-frequency response of 68Hz, more by 13Hz.

 - On the high-frequency response, JBL is at 40Hz, meaning it will generate a higher frequency as compared to Klipsch at 21Hz.